 FACCE-JPI, in partnership with JPI Urban Europe, organised an exploratory workshop for researchers, policymakers and stakeholders with interests and expertise in urban agriculture and adaptation to climate change.
 The workshop was held 21 January in Wageningen, the Netherlands.

 Member States were ask to provide input into an exploratory workshop, that will focus on both high-intensity ‘vertical’ farms and low-intensity, community-based gardens.
 In the vertical farms, vegetables or other plant species are grown under LED-lamps in sterile and climate-controlled buildings so the plants are not exposed to droughts and pests and are not prone to drought or heavy rainfalls.

 The workshop aimed to understand the current landscape of urban agriculture, its impact, policy context, and potential for adaptation to climate change, in order to identify key questions and priority areas to which FACCE-JPI/JPI Urban Europe can contribute.

-From the conclusions of the Workshop the following recommendations were formulated for the Governing Boards of the JPIs:
+From the conclusions of the Workshop (see the report) the following recommendations were formulated for the Governing Boards of the JPIs:

 Recommendation 1: Support research, in collaboration with other partners in the bioeconomy space, into biorefinery processes, recycling, waste management and related areas to provide evidence for up to date policies on food production and food safety.